 Male and female erogenous zones are similar in anatomical terms.
 They include the labia or the length of the penis, either side of the labia or the testicles, the entrance to the vagina or the base of the penis, the perineum and the anus.
-For a man there is also the prostate gland inside the anus.
+For a man there is also the prostate gland inside the rectum.
 Both sexes can enjoy being stroked or kissed on the mouth, nipples, ear lobes, neck, back and feet with varying pleasure depending on the person.

-As an older woman sex can be more erotic if the couple has invested in some communication over sexual pleasuring.
-Many men are not interested in any sexual activity other than intercourse.
-But if a woman has a more sensitive and imaginative partner, there is more time and more trust to explore beyond intercourse.
+After years together, there may be more trust and communication if a couple invests in discuss different approaches to pleasuring.
+If a woman has an imaginative partner and she herself is willing, a couple may enjoy exploring sex play beyond intercourse.
 An older man has more time to spend on sexual pleasuring because his arousal is not so immediate and does not consume his full attention as when he was younger.

 … it’s time to talk about what most men could initiate more of, and that is non-sexual intimacy. … It involves any kind of intimacy that isn’t centered around sex.
 It can include making time to talk, cuddling, engaging in fun activities together, and so on.
 (Stephan Labossiere 2012)